 Best Time of year; when to go Gorilla trekking?

-This is probably the first thing that comes to mind when planning.
+Having made a choice of where to go Gorilla trekking in Africa, this is probably the first thing that comes to mind when planning the next steps.
 Thanks to its pleasant temperatures, Uganda is a year-round destination – same for Rwanda and Congo.
 But, of course, there are peak and low seasons that can make the world of a difference when taking crowds and budget into consideration.
 Generally speaking, December/January through to mid-March, and from June through to mid-September are peak tourist seasons thanks to the drier climate.
-However, if you’re looking to go on a budget safari, then consider traveling during the wetter time of year.
-Most rain falls in October-November and April-May, and you might see quite a drop in the cost of going on a safari, but this doesn’t mean that you won’t be able to enjoy it.
+However, if you’re looking to go on a budget safari, then consider traveling during the wetter time of the year.
+Most rain falls in October-November and April-May, and you might see quite a drop in the cost of going on a safari in Uganda and Rwanda, but this doesn’t mean that you won’t be able to enjoy it.
 Low season means fewer crowds and more wildlife viewing.